 The Server shall provide the document(s) indicated in the request.
 In order to parse the bulk data items it is necessary to also retrieve the corresponding metadata for the specified Study, Series, or Instance.

+The server shall always return the same bulk data for a specified BulkData URL if the data is available.

+If the resource specified by the BulkData URL is not available, the server shall return:

+• 404 - Not Found, if the server expects to be able to return the resource again in the future

+• 410 - Gone, if the server does not expect the resource to be valid in the future

+The server determines the period of time a BulkData URL resource is available.

 The Server shall return the document(s) or an error code when the document(s) cannot be returned.
 If the server cannot encode the pixel data using any of the requested media types, then an error status shall be returned.

 All response formats have a content type of multipart/related with a message boundary separator.
 The response format depends on the Accept header specified in the request.

 6.5.5.2.1 Bulk Data Response